EDGE Leadership

 Community Engagement Core (CEC) Co-director

-As CEC co-director, Jamie will work with the director to coordinate community engagement activities.
+As CEC co-director, Jamie works with the director to coordinate community engagement activities.
 She brings deep expertise related to engaging directly with rural and tribal communities.
 Prior to joining the EDGE team, Jamie served as a CEC Community Advisory Board member while working in community.

 Nicole Errett